 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Gaylord is the only entity in Connecticut, and one of two facilities in the country liscensed as a long-term acute care hospital, with Commission on Accreditation of Rehabilitation Facilities (CARF) International accreditation for all inpatient rehabilitation programs and additional specialty accreditation for our Spinal Cord, Stroke and Brain Injury Specialty Programs.
 CARF accreditation assures you that our programs or facilities are of the highest quality and that we have demonstrated conformance to internationally accepted standards.
 Achieving CARF accreditation requires committing to quality improvement, focusing on the unique needs of each person we serve, assessing the results of our services, and committing to constant quality improvement.

-The Joint Commission (JACHO) is an independent, not-for-profit organization, The Joint Commission accredits and certifies nearly 21,000 health care organizations and programs in the United States.
+The Joint Commission (JACHO) is an independent, not-for-profit organization that accredits and certifies nearly 21,000 health care organizations and programs in the United States.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain performance standards.
 Each organization must go through a rigorous evaluation process.
 Accreditation and certification lasts for three years.
 In 2018, Gaylord again awarded Joint Commission accreditation and certification.

 Gaylord is a Passy-Muir Speaking Valve Center of Excellence.
 Gaylord is recognized as a Passy-Muir® Center of Excellence because we use Passy-Muir Valves as a standard of care for our tracheostomized and ventilator dependent patients.
 This practice has decreased recovery time and enhanced the quality of life for our patients.
 Gaylord is one of 14 Centers of Excellence in the United States.